 Facelift recovery doesn't have to be a black box.
 When you know exactly what your body is doing at every stage, the recovery process becomes much more comfortable and manageable.
 My goal for every patient is a comfortable recovery, where the healing is as precise as the surgery itself.

-To understand the facelift recovery timeline, you have to understand that your body heals from the inside out.
 In facial plastic surgery, we aren't just moving skin; we are repositioning the deeper structural layers and facial muscles.
 It’s a restoration of the facial anatomy that has shifted over time.

 One of the key differences in a deep plane facelift surgery is that we preserve the natural blood supply between the muscle and the skin.
 In traditional facelift techniques, the skin is often separated from the muscle, which can disrupt blood flow and lead to more significant swelling and bruising.
 Because the deep plane technique keeps those layers together, your underlying tissues don't experience the same level of surgical trauma.